dulibrarytech/primo-ui/README.md

 5. Once the updates are complete and everything appears correct in the primo-explore-devenv browser (localhost:8003/primo-explore/?vid=[view]), build the view package using the command "gulp create-package" *Linux - use sudo

 6. The built package (.zip file) will be located in the folder "primo-explore-devenv/packages/".
-Upload this package to Primo Back Office (Deploy Utilities -> UI Customization Package Manager) and deploy it
+Upload this package to Primo Sandbox Back Office (Deploy Utilities -> UI Customization Package Manager) and deploy it

+edit
+7. Upload to production after sandbox works, confirm with stakeholders to go live

+Additional notes.

+1-NYU libray code
+2- custom joseph
+primo-du.js - DU specific customizations
+in the future, add customizations to primo-du, separate when: code is really big, or not our code

+upload zip to sandbox and test